Salamandre Lake

-The Salamandre Lake is a freshwater body of the municipality of Eeyou Istchee Baie-James (municipality), in the administrative region of Nord-du-Québec, at Quebec, in Canada.
+The Salamandre Lake is a freshwater body of the municipality of Eeyou Istchee Baie-James (municipality), in the administrative region of Nord-du-Québec, in Quebec, in Canada.
 The northern part of the lake is crossed to the West by the Broadback River.

 Forestry is the main economic activity of the sector.
 Recreational tourism activities come second with an upstream navigable waterbody including the Broadback River and the Nipukatasi River.

 The southern part of the Salamandre Lake hydrographic slope is accessible via a forest road (east–west) coming from the west and connecting the main road going north.
 The surface of Salamandre Lake is usually frozen from early November to mid-May; however, safe ice circulation is generally from mid-November to mid-April.

 Geography

 The Salamandre Lake is part of a group of lakes in the same area, which are formed in length, more or less parallel to each other, on the east side of which Quénonisca Lake, the Rocher Lake crossed by the Nipukatasi River and Amisquioumisca Lake (east side).
 While on the west side, the major body of water is Evans Lake.

 Salamander Lake has a length of 14.9 km, a width of 2.9 km, an altitude of 265 km and an area of NNNN km2.
 The Salamandre Lake is mainly fed by forest streams.
 The areas around the lake have a generally leveled topography.

 The mouth of Salamandre Lake is located at: